Hussainx22/Gmax-AI/auth/readme.md

-# Made by Sir Dullah md
+# Made by Sir Gmax